confluentinc/ksql/docs-md/installation/server-config/avro-schema.md

 ---
 layout: page
-title: Configure Avro and Schema Registry for KSQL
+title: Configure Avro and Schema Registry for ksqlDB
 tagline: Read and write messages in Avro format
-description: Learn how read and write messages in Avro format by integrating KSQL with Confluent Schema Registry
+description: Learn how read and write messages in Avro format by integrating ksqlDB with Confluent Schema Registry
 keywords: ksql, schema, avro
 ---

 Configure Avro and {{ site.sr }} for KSQL
 =========================================

 KSQL can read and write messages in Avro format by integrating with [Confluent Schema Registry](https://docs.confluent.io/current/schema-registry/index.html).